 How to buy a Khorne Bloodbounds Warcry Warband

-The Khorne Bloodbound warband can be purchased from 3 boxes, however the Khorgorath is currently available only in the old Starter Set for Age of Sigmar: Start Collecting!
+The Khorne Bloodbound warband can be purchased from many different boxes and blisters, however the Mighty Lord of Khorne, Bloodsecrator, Bloodstoker and Khorgorath are currently available only in the old Starter Set for Age of Sigmar: Start Collecting!
 Khorne Bloodbound Goreblade (£50).

 Next step would be a box of Wrathmongers that allows you to assemble them either as Wrathmongers or Skullreapers.
 The box contains 5 models for £35, but only one option for a leader so you would need a second box to get both leaders.

 If you need the other weapon options, 10 Blood Warriors for £37.5 provides you enough options for all weapon profiles and considering the unit size in Age of Sigmar is 5, you can have 2 valid units.

 Same logic applies to the Bloodreavers: 20 models for £35 with valid unit size of 10.

 The Mighty Skullcrushers come in a box of 5 at the mighty price of £60 allowing to assemble the leader and 2 models for each weapon profile.
 Try to magnetize the weapons however if you want to use this unit in Age of Sigmar too.

 If you need alternative models or only few, there are two Warhammer Underworld warbands that may help you at an affordable price.

 Garrek’s Reavers contains 5 Bloodreavers for £15.
 Garrek can be used as a Chieftain, the other 4 models can be equally split in Axe and Blades.